 Hay River and K’at’lodeeche First Nation

-Donation overrun can be problematic.
-Here are the ways we’re recommending you donate.
+When trouble comes, Northerners come together.
+And that’s amazing – but donation overrun can be problematic.
+Here are the ways we’re recommending you donate and help out:

 - Donate cash to United Way: United Way’s flood campaign is endorsed by the Town of Hay River and GNWT.
 Cash will be able to be put to good use and won’t overrun responders.